Top Ideas for Using Smaller Pieces of Stone

 If you’re planning on installing natural stone countertops, you should also start planning on what to do with the smaller pieces.
 Whether you’re installing granite, quartz, marble, or other stone you’ll need to ask yourself a few questions in order to appropriately direct your fabricator before any work has started.

 Typically, customers will select and purchase a natural stone slab to be used as the countertop.
 The fabricator will then make a template and cut the countertop to size, which often results in leftover pieces of the slab.
 When you consider that a slab of granite is approximately 105” x 54” and the average countertop is 25’ deep, it’s easy to see how you can end up with smaller pieces.
-Since not all parts of a slab are used for your countertop project, smaller peices are usually left, also known as remnant peices.
-At Marble.com, the customer is only charged for the stone they need for their countertop, unlike some other fabricators that charge for the full price of the slab.
+Since not all parts of a slab are used for your countertop project, smaller pieces are usually left, also known as remnant pieces.

 Emperador Golden Marble Coffee Table Top

 You can add the luxury of quartz, granite, marble, and other natural stones to every room of the house.
-Here are some ideas to use remnant peices to accent your home:
+Here are some ideas to use remnant pieces to accent your home:

 In the kitchen